farpras/blog/_posts/2017-04-18-eq-tips-cheat-sheet.md

 ---

 Tips for equalization.
 By frequency, by instrument with a glossary.
 This article will still get updated.
-(Last update: `Tuesday, April 20th 2017`)
+(Last update: `Thursday, April 20th 2017`)

 ### EQ Frequency Breakdown